 AKA VALLEY OF THE SASQUATCH

-One of these titles is more appropriate than the other (in fact this one is not to be confused with the 2008 zombie film or the 2015 documentary).
+One of the titles above is more appropriate than the other.
 As you might have guessed, the more specific of the two tells you exactly what you need to know.
-This is indeed a sasquatch movie, in which a band of unsuspecting travellers find themselves on the run from the missing link.
-The name change suggests that the makers wanted it to be taken more seriously, which in itself is a problem since this is an inherently silly premise.
-But the film itself is lacking a sense of humour that might have helped the overall tone as it veers between father and son domestic drama and schlocky woodland creature feature.
+This is definitely a sasquatch movie in which a band of unsuspecting travellers find themselves having to outrun the missing link.
+The name change suggests that the makers wanted it to be taken more seriously.
+For some reason.
+It’s certainly a more generic name (and is not to be confused with the 2008 zombie film or the 2015 documentary).
+This is a problem when they’re dealing with an inherently silly premise, but the film itself is lacking a sense of humour.
+Which is something that might have helped the overall tone as it veers between domestic drama and schlocky woodland creature feature.

-Michael (Miles Joris-Peyrafitte) isn’t having a good time.
+Michael (Miles Joris-Peyrafitte) hasn’t having a good time recently.
 Following his mother passing away his dad Roger has accrued a lot of debt and is now totally broke.
 Because of this situation they have been forced to rely on his uncle Will to give them a place to stay.
-Unfortunately this takes the form of a remote cabin belonging to the family which hasn’t been used for some time.
-It’s not clear why this is the only option since Will is enjoying success in his business ventures, but it’s apparently all they have.
-To make things worse it has been vandalised by the time the dysfunctional father and son arrive… by intruders that have left weird tufts of hair inside the building.
+Unfortunately this takes the form of a remote cabin belonging to the family.
+It hasn’t been used for some time and it’s not clear why this is their only option.
+Will seems to be enjoying success in his business ventures, but it’s apparently all he can offer?
+To make things worse it has been vandalised by the time the dysfunctional father and son par arrive.
+The intruders have left weird tufts of hair inside the building.

-The sequence of events that follows soon makes them all targets for angry creatures as a weekend hunting trip begins.
-Sergio also discusses how he works for a logging company on the same mountain area they are exploring, just in case his character defects weren’t enough to make him an unpleasant personality.
-The performances are pretty stiff to say the least but in the first act things were subdued enough to make it passable.
-Once the panic takes hold and the acting requires a sense of fear it falls apart and is never convincing.
-Actually saying “Bigfoot” out loud is not a great idea, so of course people yell it all the time.
+The events that follow soon make them all potential victims of angry creatures as a weekend hunting trip begins.
+But the biggest target is still Sergio who starts to discuss how he works for a logging company on the same mountain area they are exploring.
+Just in case his general personality traits weren’t enough to make him thoroughly unpleasant I guess.
+The performances are pretty stiff to say the least, but in the first act things are at least subdued enough to make it passable.
+Once panic takes hold and the actors are required to maintain a sense of fear, which is never convincing.
+To maintain any sense of dread actually saying ‘Bigfoot’ out loud is probably not a great idea.
+So of course characters say it all the time.

-It takes at least half the running time before any monster costumes make an appearance, which is a good idea under the circumstances.
+It takes at least half the running time before any monster costumes make an appearance.
+Which is a good idea under the circumstances.
 They leave it until nightfall to make the most of things, and the suits and make-up effects are reasonably detailed.
 Brief glimpses of fur and shadowy figures work well in the light of a campfire.
-The threat is never particularly strong though, mostly because of the basic look of the monsters here – there just isn’t that much menace in what is basically a spin on the loveable sidekick Chewbacca.
-They could of course gone in another direction with all this and made them a misunderstood bunch of animals that are having their land invaded by hunters or the logging company, but nothing about their behaviour is ever focused on enough to make it work.
+Although the threat is never particularly strong, mostly because of the basic look of the monsters here.
+There just isn’t that much menace in what is basically a spin on the loveable sidekick Chewbacca.
+They could have in another direction with all of this and made them a misunderstood bunch of animals.
+Maybe they’ve just had enough of hunters and logging company workers?
+But nothing about their behaviour is ever focused on enough to make it work.

-As you might expect the old cabin is the setting of long stretches of the story, but it’s never used for the kind of tightly wound siege scenario that could be created in such a location.
-Even the inevitable high tension break down of trust between the characters is kind of rushed, so the results feel like they haven’t been earned.
-In a film where the big suspense moment comes from someone having to go and use the outhouse, it should just been sillier in general to cover over the problematic creature design and the weak acting skills.
-As a horror tale there are a couple of gory moments during the finale which are done well, but there isn’t enough focus on things like the obvious environmental theme, Michael’s pacifist ideals or the nature of the sasquatch group itself.
-A lot of layers could have been applied to the plot to make it more satisfying, but unfortunately this feels like the most simplistic version possible.
+Instead old cabin is the setting for long stretches of the story.
+It’s strange that no attempt at a tightly wound siege scenario is created with the location.
+Even the inevitable high tension break down of trust between the characters is kind of rushed, so the results don’t feel like they have been earned.
+In a film where the big suspense moment comes from someone having to go and use the outhouse it should just been much sillier.
+Some levity would help cover the problematic creature design and the weak acting skills.
+As a horror tale there are a couple of gory moments during the finale which are done well, but there isn’t enough narrative focus.
+The obvious environmental theme is wasted.
+The film could be more satisfying with some added layers, but instead this is the most simplistic version possible.